rwightman/posenet-python/README.md

 I first adapted the JS code more or less verbatim and found the performance was low so made some vectorized numpy/scipy version of a few key functions (named `_fast`).

 Further optimization is possible.
-The MobileNet base models have a throughput of 200-300 fps on a GTX 1080 Ti+.
+The MobileNet base models have a throughput of 200-300 fps on a GTX 1080 Ti (or better).
 The _fast_ post processing code limits this to about 80-100fps if all file io and drawing is removed from the loop.
 A Cython or pure C++ port would be ideal.

 ### Install